 As an academically selective school City of London uses entrance exams to select which boys are suitable to gain a place.
 The school initially examines boys using the ISEB Common Pre-Test and depending on their performance, invite boys to interview.

 Stage 1 is the ISEB Common Pre-Test, usually sat in the Autumn term of Year 6, which is a computerised test consisting of English, Maths, Verbal and Non-Verbal Reasoning.
-Do read our blog to find out more about the ISEB Common Pre-Tests.
 This is usually sat at the boy’s current school.

 Confidential reports will be required from the Head of the boy’s current school.